-"not to wish too hard for something, for to your dismay, in revelation, you may have it thrust upon you.”
+It is often paraphrased in simple terms “not to wish too hard for something, for to your dismay, in revelation, you may have it thrust upon you.”
 Curiously, therein may also exist, in some instances, the official mechanism of absolute genius, and as just retribution; would you consider the discovery of such revelations of equal value, worthy of such risk, desirable, and your destiny, even the will of God himself?

 Would insecure young men, upon first examination, care to frankly admit what appears to be on the minds of the young and foolish?
 Hedonism.
 Adventure, entertainment, food, fun, sports, sex and the opposite sex.
 Irresponsibility.
 Lack of dedication or persistence.
 The daily process of having a great time with no intention of the serious dominates the immature.
 Little wisdom, commitment, or lack of character may characterize the young.
 Much contemporary latitude and trust has been attributed to the phrase “boys will be boys”.
 The old adage “rules are made to be broken” is a modern fact of life and equally seems to be offered

 as weak-minded justification in explanation.

 As always, there are exceptional individuals that clearly do not fit snugly into that mold but instead are distinctive exceptions.
 Those special, intelligent individuals clearly belong in the next category.

 In a second form, the question may also be apparently answered simplistically, for in the minds of more mature men exist the duties and questions of true adulthood, responsibility, economic survival, those eternal matters of procreation and family, occupation, education, character, and self-improvement.
 Pursuits may be evenly flavoured with positive aspects of ethics, development of relationships, faith, morality, reality and sensible recognition of individual mortality which tends to colour, influence the mind and accelerate change for the better.

+Negative factors of deception, greed, and materialism inevitably enter and taint most lives to some degree, and as a result, all of the seven sins may come to mind.
 Count them, line them up, and make choices, for they each clearly exist in the mind until death.
 Everyone can identify them; honesty suggests we can, every one of us, record clashes with temptation in spite of the human preference not to admit personal flaws of character.
 Endless foolishness and repeatable errors divined in the construction of lives clearly plague the minds of all; if any individual manages atypically to avoid one or more aberrations in his lifetime, he is indeed an exception and may be offered as one more facet to the eternal puzzle called mankind.

 On a far deeper, subconscious, and ageless level, the amazing form and nature of a human mind may be brilliant, have unfailing curiosity and genius, but it, too, is fraught with peril and lined with devious traps and subliminal subways to the subconscious mind where primitive instinct, primal fear, courage, love, hate, eternal hope and unrevealed secrets dwell simultaneously.
 Knowledge and wisdom normally develop with life experience, however the basic aspects of the human mind remain structured in the same primal, but not necessarily primitive, pattern.